GaloisInc/daedalus/docs-src/source/user-guide/parsers.rst

 for unbiased choice and ``First`` for biased choice.
-These constructs use layout, in a similar style to ``block``:  when using this notation eahc alternative must start at the same indention in the file, and the entire definition of an alternative must be indented furter.
+These constructs use layout, in a similar style to ``block``:  when using this notation eahc alternative must start at the same indention in the file, and the entire definition of an alternative must be indented further.
 Here are some examples:

 .. code-block:: DaeDaLus